 Although it is not an official port of entry, sailing to Boqueron is still a great location if this is a pastime you're a fan of.
 There are several marinas in the area, and for those who don't want to sail themselves, a few guided tour options to consider as well.

-If you simply want to experience some time on the open water, without the stress and cost associated with renting a boat you can join an excursion.
+If you merely want to experience some time on the open water, without the stress and cost involved with renting a boat you can join an excursion.
 Wanting to know more what's included and how long a trip lasts?
-Take a look at the chart below to find names and phone numbers for area excursion services.
+Take a look at the table below to get information on area excursion services.